 Why Do People Like Gold so Much?

 It’s easy to look at gold and see the tangible value.
-Keep in mind, though, that the price of gold rises and falls like other assets.
+Keep in mind, though, that the price of gold rises and falls like that of other assets.
 Price movements aren’t always based on some intrinsic value.
 Perception of how markets are doing, the strength of the U.S. dollar, and other factors influence what gold is “worth.”

 Even though gold has a long history as money, that doesn’t mean it’s the best choice for your portfolio.
-That said, there are some good (and some terrible) reasons to include gold in your portfolio.
+There are some good (and some terrible) reasons to include gold in your portfolio.

 Hedge Against Inflation